ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 and cooling plant, these will vary with outside weather conditions at the data centre but are typically less than 10%.

+We are aware that there is ongoing discussion in the sustainability community about the impact and effectiveness of certified renewable energy contracts that are supplied through UK National Grid connections.
+We are monitoring these discussions and taking advice from sustainability professionals on how we report and estimate ARCHER2 emissions.

 ### Estimating your emissions

 To help estimate GHG emissions from your use of ARCHER2 and place them in context to other sources of